 You can get scenic views of Taal Lake with an entrance fee of 100 PHP per person to do the hike.
-You also have to hire the boat to get to Taal Volcano to start the hike.
-If you want to learn more about hiking Taal Volcano, you can click here to read our complete travel guide.
+You also have to hire a boat to get to Taal Volcano to start the hike.

 2. TAAL LAKE IN TAGAYTAY

 You will appreciate Taal Lake better through Taal Lake Yacht Club.
 They offer boats for rent, and they could teach you how to sail on Taal’s beautiful lake.
 The club offers kayak for a solo ride or a couple, as well as catamarans having four and six-passenger capacity.